Pelster's Magazine

 Braucht der Mensch tierische Milch?

-“Humans need animal milk” is a widespread myth that is not entirely true. - Let's take a look together at why this is so!
+"Humans need animal milk" is a widespread myth that is not entirely true.
+Let's take a look together at why this is the case!

-In Germany, around 15% of the population is lactose intolerant and many more have difficulty breaking down the lactose contained in animal milk.
-But why is it like that? - As babies, we have an excess of the enzyme lactase, which is needed to break down the lactose in breast milk.
+In Germany, around 15% of the population is lactose intolerant and many more have difficulty breaking down the milk sugar contained in animal milk.
+But why is that? - As babies, we have an excess of the enzyme lactase, which is needed to break down the lactose in breast milk.
+When we reach the age when we no longer need breast milk, the enzyme also decreases and we can only tolerate little or no cow's milk.
+This reaction of our body suggests that milk is not a necessary component of our further diet.

-What is the milk produced for then? - There is a simple answer to this: cow's milk is nothing other than mother's milk for calves.
+So what is milk produced for? - There is a simple answer to this: cow's milk is nothing more than mother's milk for calves.
 It is specifically tailored to the needs of cows and not to those of humans.
-Cow's milk causes calves to double their body weight three times as quickly as babies do with mother's milk.
+Cow's milk causes calves to double their body weight three times faster than babies do with mother's milk.
 For this reason, babies should not drink pure cow's milk, because no mother wants this rapid development.

-But cow's milk also contains nutrients that my body needs - doesn't it? - In fact, cow's milk contains important nutrients such as calcium or proteins, but these nutrients are also contained in sufficient quantities in other foods.
-In everyday life, protein is consumed through nuts, lentils or tofu, and mineral water and plant-based foods such as sesame, kale or spinach ensure optimal calcium intake.
+Cow's milk also contains nutrients that my body needs - doesn't it? - Cow's milk does indeed contain important nutrients such as calcium and proteins, but these nutrients are also contained in sufficient quantities in other foods.
+In everyday life, protein is consumed through nuts, lentils or tofu, and mineral water and plant-based foods such as sesame, kale or spinach ensure an optimal calcium intake.

-So you can see that cow's milk is actually not intended for humans.
-We therefore recommend using plant-based alternatives.
+Therefore, the consumption of animal milk is not entirely beneficial for humans.
+We therefore recommend using plant-based alternatives !

 Source: https://www.peta.de/themen/ist-milch-gesund/